TaylorMade: Sale to KPS Capital Partners (2017)

 In 2017 it was announced that Tiger Woods and Rory McIlroy had signed with TaylorMade after Nike's golf division closed.

 On May 10, 2017 it was announced that KPS Capital Partners acquired TaylorMade for US$425 million.
-The deal was completed in November of 2017.
+The deal was completed in November 2017.

 Days after the deal was completed, TaylorMade released a statement to say it had parted company with Sergio García, who had been with the brand for 15 years.

 Sale to Centroid Investment Partners (2022)

-On February 3, 2022, the New York Times reported that KPS had hired Morgan Stanley to run a sale of TaylorMade with a value estimated around US$2 billion.
+On February 3, 2022, The New York Times reported that KPS had hired Morgan Stanley to run a sale of TaylorMade with a value estimated around US$2 billion.

 On May 11, 2022, Centroid Investment Partners - a Korean private equity firm - signed a definitive agreement to purchase TaylorMade from KPS.

 Sun Day Red (2024)

 On February 12, 2024, TaylorMade partnered with Tiger Woods to launch the golfer's apparel line, Sun Day Red.
 As of January 7, 2025, the tiger logos for Sun Day Red have been challenged by Tigeraire and Puma.
-Both Oppositions were filed with Trademark Trial and Appeal Board, however, the Tigeraire case has been suspended pending federal litigation.
+Both oppositions were filed with Trademark Trial and Appeal Board; however, the Tigeraire case has been suspended pending federal litigation.